Little Talbot Island State Park#4 in Best Things To Do in Jacksonville

-If you've come to northwest Florida to take advantage of the warm weather and Atlantic coast, consider a visit to Little Talbot Island State Park.
+If you've come to northeast Florida to take advantage of the warm weather and Atlantic coast, consider a visit to Little Talbot Island State Park.
 Catching the ocean waves about 25 miles northeast of downtown Jacksonville, Little Talbot Island boasts more than 5 miles of shoreline that lacks the crowds of other Florida beach destinations.
 But don't just come here to lounge along the sand.
 As one of the few undeveloped barrier islands remaining along the state's northeast coast, Little Talbot Island encompasses a variety of habitats – from salt marshes to sand dunes – that house a wide array of critters.
 Wildlife-watchers may catch a glimpse of such native species as river otters, marsh rabbits and bobcats.

 More Best Things To Do in Jacksonville